MinuMThomas/CookBook/README.md

 ## Deployment
 - The project was created in Github using the Code Institute’s full template
-- Github was used for code repository and methods below
+- Github was used for code repository
-1. Git add was used to stage files before committing.
-2. Git commit -m was used to add commit messages.
-3. Git push was used to push code to the repo.

 #### Project deployment steps below

-- Open Gitgub repository
+- Open Github repository
 - Click Settings
 - Click Pages on the left-hand side
 - In Source select main branch and root